logo

 Washington Psychology Licensure Requirements

-In Washington, the Washington State Department of Health issues psychologist licenses.
-To become a psychologist in Washington, you will need to complete a doctoral degree in psychology, obtain supervised experience, submit an application to become licensed, and pass national and state exams.
+In Washington, the Department of Health issues professional licensure for psychologists.
+To become a psychologist in Washington, you must complete a doctoral degree in psychology, obtain supervised experience, submit an application to become licensed, and pass national and state exams.
 Because this process can be complicated and time-consuming, we’ve prepared a step-by-step guide to help you through it.

 Table of Contents